 I look around.
 It sure feels like jail.

 “Well, can I leave then?”

 “Once you’re released to your parents.
 But you’re in serious trouble.
 Gables Police suspect you and your friends are involved in an assault on two 10-year-old boys on Halloween.
-Their parents want you charged with sexual molestation.”
+Their parents want you charged with sexual assault.”